cwrichardson/flurdymail/README.md

 the Flurdy docs can be ignored.
 As they say, "not essential for an EC2 image."

 Additionally, it installs fail2ban, and configures it to block some common attacks on mail servers.

+To view the status of fail2ban jails, you can either

+`iptables -nvL`

+or

+`fail2ban-client status [mailserver|postfix|dovecot]`

 ### SASL